 Welcome to Sports Country

-If you love deep-fried delicacies and are looking for something fun to do in Dallas, the Texas State Fair is a must-visit!
-One of the largest and longest running fairs in the nation, the Texas State Fair is held annually in the fall and offers live music, livestock shows, culinary demonstrations, and more!
-Visit on Thrifty Thursdays for discounted prices on treats like corn dogs and sweet funnel cakes.
-If you get lost on the way to the fair, just keep and eye out for the 52-foot Big Tex cowboy statue and the 20-story Texas Star Ferris Wheel.
+If you love deep-fried delicacies and are looking for fun things to do in Dallas, the Texas State Fair is a must-visit!
+One of the largest and longest-running fairs in the nation, the Texas State Fair has been held annually every fall for over 130 years.
+This event in Dallas offers live music, livestock shows, culinary demonstrations, and more!
+Visit on Thrifty Thursdays for discounted prices on treats like the famous Texas State Fair corn dog or sweet funnel cakes.
+Or try newer and stranger inventions created by chef “Fried Jesus” Abel Gonzalez Jr. like fried butter, fried Coke, fried PB&J, and more.
+If you get lost on the way to the fair, just keep an eye out for the 52-foot cowboy statue, “Big Tex,” and the 20-story Texas Star Ferris Wheel!

-Art Everywhere You Go
+See Art Everywhere You Go in Funky Town

-A Legendary Music Scene
+Boogie at Dallas’ Legendary Music Scene

 The Birthplace of the Shopping Center

-Fall in Love with Tex-Mex
+Fall in Love with Dallas Tex-Mex